 Speed is another advanced feature of Cloudflare.
 To make this effective, you need to follow these settings.
-I am telling you, you will see a great improvement of your web speed after you implement these settings.
+I am telling you, you will see a great improvement in your web speed after you implement these settings.

 2 (a).
 Enable Auto Minify

 Well, Minification is important for any website.
-Even, Google recommends minification of a webpage.
+Even, Google recommends the minification of a webpage.
 What minification does is that it decrease overall webpage weight by reducing the size of your CSS, JS and overall HTML file.
-Basically, minify process includes removing spaces and unnecessary codes from a page file.
+Basically, the minify process includes removing spaces and unnecessary codes from a page file.
 As a result, the webpage loads faster for your visitors.

 2 (b).
 Enable Brotli Compression